Chao-Xi/jxperfbook/docs/2025/0intro.md

 ## Why left the current team

 1. I working in a global team, this team actually based in LDN.
 So I have to work with them like meetings, discussion, troubleshootings every day late night.
 And since I'm only one here in Shanghai.
 Although I enjoy my work alone with the my current team, while I have thrived in more collaborative environments. from what I have more chance to learn from each other here
 2. After spend 3 years in this financial industry, I have dicovered my passion in financial tech a lot.
 And I truly belive that there is much more to explore in this industray rather in daily BAU operational job and want to double down on this descision to pursue it further.
 So I want have more opprtunity to get touch with new projects
 3. I always want improve my career into a new level.
 I think this opportunity at your firm would be more leveled up. and better match what I can bring to the table.
 I'm looking for new solution architect job

+#### Pursue New career path

+While I deeply value my DevOps experience.
+It especially focus on automation, CI/CD, cloud migration, and new service collaboration.
+But I already work as devops eng over 8 years.
+I always want improve my career into a new level.
+I’m pursuing SRE because I’m passionate about quantifiable reliability engineering.

+SRE balances speed with reliability targets (SLIs/SLOs).
+I thrive on systematically reducing toil, designing resilient systems through error budgets, and treating operations as a software problem.
+This role can help me specialize in maximizing uptime and user experience through data-driven engineering—which aligns perfectly with my skills in observability and incident management."

 *  In the financial company, I dont see my future here.
 Cause, comparing to new techs, codes or new solutions, they are more concern about procedures.
 Every day, I spend more times on writing documents, go-through steps, meeting with compliance team than working on my codes and my operations jobs.
 And I dont' even have any chance to learn new techs here.
 Thus I feel like I gonna be wasted in this team for longer time.